decentology/web2-to-web3-resources/CONTRIBUTING.md

 ## WHEN YOU SUBMIT
 * Capitalize titles.
 * List alphabetically for searchability.
+* Proofread your entry.
+* Explain any jargon in your entry.
-* Proof read your entry
+* Make sure your entry can be understood by a variety of backgrounds.
-* Use the following template:
+* For lists of resources, use the following template:

 ```
  - [Name](link)